-Following the STM simulations, the anion-cation pairs in the ordered 2D crystalline phase are depicted in the high-resolution STM image in Figure 7b on the right-hand side by superimposed dots and longish protrusions.
-To allow for a direct comparison with the simulated STM images, we inserted a pseudo-threedimensional STM representation with a similar scale to that used in the simulated presentation in the left lower corner of Figure 7b.
-Apparently, the IL structure is formed by an alternating sequence of rows in which the anion-cation pairs exhibit the same azimuthal orientation.
+Following the STM simulations, the anion-cation pairs in the ordered 2D crystalline phase are depicted in the high-resolution STM image in Figure 7b on the right hand side by superimposed dots and longish protrusions.
+To allow for a direct comparison with the simulated STM images, we inserted a pseudo three-dimensional STM representation with a similar scale as used in the simulated presentation in the left lower corner of Figure 7b.
+Apparently, the IL structure is formed by an alternating sequence of rows in which the anioncation pairs exhibit the same azimuthal orientation.
 In this herringbone-type arrangement, the azimuthal orientation of the ion pairs changes by 120° between subsequent rows.
-The unit cell is included as well; it contains two dots and four longish
+The unit cell is included as well; it contains two dots and four longish protrusions, which are now identified as two "anion-cation pairs" with different orientations.
+It should be noted that the term 'adsorbed ion pair' is in so far misleading as we have no indication for a structure dominated by strongly attractive interactions between intact ion pairs and weak interactions between neighbored ion pairs.
+Instead, Figure 7b clearly demonstrates that the spacing between anions and cations is rather similar, resembling a 2D ion crystal.
+Furthermore, the layer is rotationally aligned with the substrate, possibly due to the interaction of the oxygen atoms of the anion with the surface.